brdhunga/bivu-node-website/README.md

 A Practice Site in Node
 ======================

-Although my preferred web development technology is Django, I have been wanting to learn Node.js for a while.
+Although I use django/flask in general, I have been wanting to learn Node.js (and other js frameworks) for some time.

-Here is a basic site.
+This is a very simple website, and barely managed to scratch the surface of Node.

+Given the ubiquity of JS, learning node definitely helped in learning more JS.

+At the same time, Node is pretty new, and there might be relatively few libraries and apps compares to Django/Flask.
+Also, exisiting library maturity might not have not been tested.

+I will stick with Django/Flask in the meanwhile.